Axual/ksml/docs/index.md

 ## Introduction
 KSML allows anyone to specify a powerful Kafka Streams application in just a few lines of YAML and Python snippets.

-TIP: You can find the source code of the client in the https://gitlab.com/axual-public/ksml[KSML] repository.

 ## Prerequisites
 - Java 11 is the minimum Java version supported
 - Maven 3 - To build the project